Overview of the social care sector

 What social care settings can I work in?

-A career in the sector could see you working in a variety of locations.
-While you'll likely be office based, a number of roles require travel within the locality to visit clients.
-You could therefore also work in:
+A career in the care sector could see you working in a variety of locations.
+While you'll likely be office based, a number of social care roles require travel within the locality to visit clients and service users.
+You could work in:

 - care homes